Applications and Design of Bevel Gears

 7.Selection & Sourcing—How Wenlio Gear Makes It Practical

-Move fast: drawing review in 1 day, quote in 2 days, prototype in 15 days, mass production in 30 days; flexible MOQ from 1 set (matched pairs available).
+Finally, keep the schedule practical and clear.
+For example, drawing review can be done in 1 day, quotation in 2 days, prototype in 15 days, and mass production in 30 days.
+MOQ can also stay flexible, starting from 1 set, with matched pairs available.

 8.Quick Reference—Design & Process Maps